|

 as London's increased, and regionally it was overtaken in the

-pre-industrial character and charm.
 York expanded in the 20th century

 and retains a role as a focal point of regional art, culture